+Admission Requirement

-Applicants to the M.S. in applied statistics and data analytics degree program (also known as "MASDA") must hold a bachelor's degree, must have taken a course in statistics and must have taken calculus courses through multivariate calculus.
+Applicants to the Ph.D. program in statistical science must hold a bachelor's degree and must have taken mathematics courses through advanced calculus and linear algebra.
 Applicants must have taken the GRE graduate school admission test and have excellent English communication skills.
 International students applying from countries where English is not the native language are required to provide scores on the TOEFL English language proficiency test.

+Degree Requirements

+To qualify for the Ph.D. degree in statistical science, the student must:

+Curricular Requirements

+Satisfy all curricular requirements as specified by the University (at least 48 credit hours, no more than 12 of which can be in dissertation research) and by the departmental faculty.

+Required Courses

+Complete the following courses: